jyellick/obc-docs/usecases.md

 #### Persona

-*  Investor – Beneficial and leagal owner of an asset
+*  Investor – Beneficial and legal owner of an asset.

-*  Issuer – Business entity that issued the asset which is now dematerialized on the ledger network
+*  Issuer – Business entity that issued the asset which is now dematerialized on the ledger network.

-*  Custodian – Hired by investors to manage their assets, and offer other value add services on top of the assets being managed
+*  Custodian – Hired by investors to manage their assets, and offer other value-add services on top of the assets being managed.

-*  Securities Depository – Depository of dematerialized assets
+*  Securities Depository – Depository of dematerialized assets.

 #### Key Components

-*  Asset to cash - Integration with off-chain payment system is necessary so that issuers can make payments to and receive payments from its investors.
+*  Asset to cash - Integration with off-chain payment systems is necessary so that issuers can make payments to and receive payments from investors.

-*  Reference Rate - Some types of assets (e.g. floating rate notes) may have attributes linked to external data (e.g. reference rate), and such information must be feed into the ledger network.
+*  Reference Rate - Some types of assets (such as floating rate notes) may have attributes linked to external data (such as  reference rate), and such information must be fed into the ledger network.

-*  Asset Timer - Many types of financial assets have pre-defined life span and are required to make periodic payments to their owners, so a timer is needed to automate operation management of these assets
+*  Asset Timer - Many types of financial assets have predefined life spans and are required to make periodic payments to their owners, so a timer is required to automate the operation management of these assets.

 *  Asset Auditor - Asset transactions must be made auditable to third parties.
-E.g. regulator may want to audit transactions and movements of assets to measure market risks.
+For example, regulators may want to audit transactions and movements of assets to measure market risks.

-*  Obfuscation of account balances - Individual account balances shall be obfuscated so that no one can deduce the exact amount an investor own.
+*  Obfuscation of account balances - Individual account balances must be obfuscated so that no one can deduce the exact amount that an investor owns.

-*  Validation Access – only nodes with validation right are allowed to validate transactions updating the balances of an asset type (this could be restricted to CSD and/or issuer).
+*  Validation Access – Only nodes with validation rights are allowed to validate transactions that update the balances of an asset type (this could be restricted to CSD and/or the issuer).

-*  View access – only accounts with view access right are allowed to interrogate the chaincode that defines an asset type.
-If an asset represents shares of a publicly traded companies, then the view access right must be granted to every entity on the network.
+*  View access – Only accounts with view access rights are allowed to interrogate the chaincode that defines an asset type.
+If an asset represents shares of publicly traded companies, then the view access right must be granted to every entity on the network.

 &nbsp;

-# Extended Use cases
+# Extended Use Cases

-An ever expanding list of use cases
+The following extended use cases examine additional requirements and scenarios.

 ### One Trade, One Contract

-From the time a trade is captured by the Front Office till the trade is finally settled, only one contract that specifies the trade will be created and used by all participants.
-Middle office will enrich the same electronic contract submitted by the front office, and that same contract will then be used by counterparties to confirm and affirm their trade.
+From the time that a trade is captured by the front office until the trade is finally settled, only one contract that specifies the trade will be created and used by all participants.
+The middle office will enrich the same electronic contract submitted by the front office, and that same contract will then be used by counter parties to confirm and affirm the trade.
 Finally, securities depository will settle the trade by executing the trading instructions specified on the contract.
-When dealing with bulk trades, the original contract can be broken down to sub-contracts that are always linked to the original parent contract.
+When dealing with bulk trades, the original contract can be broken down into sub-contracts that are always linked to the original parent contract.

 <table>
 <tr><td><img src="images/one_contract_per_trade.png" height="300" width="500"></td></tr>